-The Sea Surface Temperature Aria demonstrates the change in the sea surface temperature in the pre-industrial control run, the historical scenario and under three future climate projection scenarios, as shown in pane 3 of fig. 4.
+The Sea Surface Temperature Aria demonstrates the change in the sea surface temperature in the pre-industrial control run, the historical scenario and under three future climate projection scenarios.
 The three scenarios are the "business as usual" scenario, SSP5 8.5, where human carbon emissions continue without mitigation shown in red.
-The second scenario is an "overshoot" scenario, SSP5 3.4-overshoot, where emissions continue to grow, but then drop rapidly in 300 the middle of the 21st century, shown in orange.
+The second scenario is an "overshoot" scenario, SSP5 3.4-overshoot, where emissions continue to grow, but then drop rapidly in the middle of the 21st century, shown in orange.
 The third scenario is SSP1 1.9, labelled as the "Paris Agreement" scenario, where carbon emissions drop rapidly from the present day, shown in green.
 The goal of this piece is to demonstrate the range of differences between some of the SSP scenarios on Sea Surface Temperature.

 The pre-industrial control run and much of the historical scenario data are relatively constant.
-However, they start to diverge 305 in the 1950s.
-In the future scenarios, the three projects all behave similarly until the 2030s, then the SSP1 1.9 scenario branches off and maintains a relatively constant global mean sea surface temperature.
+However, they start to diverge in the 1950s.
+In the future scenarios, the three projects all behave similarly until the 2030s, then the SSP1 1.9 scenario branches off and maintains a relatively constant global mean sea surface temperament.
 The SSP5 3.4 scenario's SST continues to grow until the year 2050, while the SSP5 8.5 scenario's SST grows until the end of the simulation.
+Musically, this piece is consistently in the scale of A minor harmonic with no chord progression.
+It starts relatively low and slow, then grows higher and louder as the future scenarios are added to the piece.
+The unchanging minor harmonic chord, slow tempo and pitch range were chosen to elicit a sense of dread and discord when looking towards the catastrophic SSP5 8.5 scenario.